IKCO Samand: Performance

-Diesel Samand
+Diesel model

-In 2009, IKCO announced that they will produce Samand with their new engine EFD in 2010; however, due to the required tests for the engine, readying the car for installing the engine on it and also lack of distribution the Euro IV diesel fuel in the country postponed the production time to 2011.
+In 2009, IKCO announced that they will produce Samand with their new engine EFD in 2010; however, due to the required tests for the engine, preparing the car for engine installation, as well as lack of distribution for the Euro IV diesel fuel in the country postponed production to 2011.

 On November 30, 2010 IKCO announced the major changes made in Samand compared to dual-fuel or single fuel Samands for making it compatible for installing the EFD engine on.

 This main changes are: changing the radiator, installing the intercooler, water and hydraulic hoses, engine housings, exhaust system gearbox and the engine compartment insulations.

-Exports
+Production

+The Samand was manufactured in Minsk, Belarus, by the Unison firm, alongside Lublin vans, from 2006 to 2013.
+Unison signed a new agreement with Iran Khodro in 2018 to produce other car models.

+The Samand is assembled by AzSamand in Şamaxı, Azerbaijan under the local name AzSamand Aziz.

+Venirauto began assembling Samand sedans (badged Centauro) in Venezuela in 2006.

+Siamco produced the Samand, as the (Siamco Sham), in Syria from 2006 to 2012.

+From 2008 to 2013, Arab American Vehicles produced the Peugeot Pars, a car similar to the Samand, in Cairo, Egypt.

+Export markets

-Samand cars are exported to the following countries:
+The Samand was exported to the following countries: